hmrc/performance-testing-template.g8/README.md

 > The below instructions are only to create a repository locally.

 You **DO NOT** need to clone this project to generate a performance test project from the template.
-You simply need to have giter8 installed, and run the `g8` command below.
+You simply need to have sbt installed, and run the `sbt new` command below.

-### Install giter8 CLI
-Instructions to install giter8 can be found in the official [setup page](http://www.foundweekends.org/giter8/setup.html).

 ### Generating a Performance Test project from main
 To generate a test suite, execute the following command in the parent directory of where you'd like your Performance Test project created:

-    g8 hmrc/performance-testing-template.g8
+    sbt new hmrc/performance-testing-template.g8

 This will prompt you for:
 - **name** -> The name of the performance test repository.
 I.e. my-digital-service-performance-tests